 (2) Postproduction expenditures incurred in West Virginia that are:

 (A) Directly attributable to the production of a qualified project;

 (b) Expenditures utilized by an eligible company for purposes of calculating the tax credit authorized by this article shall in no event be utilized by the eligible company for the purpose calculating or qualifying investment for claiming the economic opportunity tax credit authorized by article thirteen-q of this chapter or the manufacturing investment tax credit authorized by article thirteen-s of this chapter.

-The amount of credit allowed to every eligible company, except as provided in subsection (b) of this section, shall be twenty-seven percent..
+The amount of credit allowed to every eligible company, except as provided in subsection (b) of this section, is twenty-seven percent.

 (b) Extra allowance for hiring of local workers. -- Any amount allowed in subsection (a) of this section shall be increased by an additional four percent if the eligible company, or its authorized payroll service company, employs ten or more West Virginia residents as part of its full-time employees working in the state or as apprentices working in the state.

 (c) Application of the credits. -- The tax credit allowed under this section shall be applied to the eligible company's state tax liability as provided in section seven of this article.

 (d) Limitation of the credits. -- No more than $5 million of the tax credits may be allocated by the film office in any given West Virginia state fiscal year.
 The film office shall allocate the tax credits in the order the applications therefor are received.